 Around the mid to late 1800s, poor, migrant workers roamed the country from coast to coast in search of work.
 Usually hopping onto train cars for a free, albeit illegal, ride to their next destination, the life of the transient worker was quite often a dangerous one, and in order to stay out of harm’s way, these men developed what is known as the “hobo code” to communicate with their fellow traveler.

-As The Vintage News first reported, hobo culture got its start around the 1860’s after Civil War veterans, many of them now homeless, roamed the country in search of work.
+As The Vintage News reported, modern hobo culture got its start around the 1860’s after Civil War veterans, many of them newly homeless, roamed the country in search of work.

-Of course, hitching a free ride on a train traveling the countryside wasn’t exactly a leisurely endeavor, as train hopping was illegal even back then, forcing these workers to hide in cramped spaces for fear of being caught and kicked off, or hauled to jail.
+Of course, hitching a free ride on a train traveling the countryside wasn’t exactly a leisurely endeavor, as train hopping was illegal, forcing them to hide in cramped spaces for fear of being caught and kicked off, or hauled to jail.

-Depending on what part of the country a hobo may have found themselves in, the weather conditions could be harsh and even life threatening — especially in the winter months up north, where many froze to death in search of their next day’s work.
+Depending on what part of the country a hobo may have found themselves in, the weather conditions could be harsh and even life threatening — especially in the winter months where many froze to death.

 In between rides and jobs, migrants were usually limited to squatting in abandoned buildings or other unusual places, an already difficult pursuit made even harder by law enforcement and area residents who considered them to be bad news.